ENM185/hci-project/docs/source/milestone3.rst

 2. Live Queue
 --------------

-:2.1: As a professor, I want to see a queue of questions so that I can make it easier for students virtual and physical to solicit input on class subjects without talking over each other or asking repetitive questions that may arise from inability to properly converse between in-person and virtual-students
+:2.1: As a professor, I want to see a queue of questions so that I can make it easier for students virtual and physical to solicit input on class subjects without talking over each other or asking repetitive questions that may arise from inability to properly converse between in-person and virtual-students.

 :2.2: As a Professor, I want each student to be muted until it is their designated time to ask a question, so that they are not all talking over each other trying to get my attention.